 🌡️ Lesson 1: Finding Similarities and Differences

-🌡️ Lesson 3: Performing Simple Tests and Using Equipment
+🌡️ Lesson 3: Finding the Best Places for Animals to Live (Performing Simple Tests and Using Equipment)

-🌡️ Lesson 4: Using Senses to Observe and Look Closely
+🌡️ Lesson 4: Using My Senses (Using Senses to Observe and Look Closely)

-🌡️ Lesson 5: Looking Closely and Noticing Changes
+🌡️ Lesson 5: How Living Things Change (Looking Closely and Noticing Changes)

 🌡️ Lesson 6: Making Simple Records and Talking About Observations